mheiges/vagrant-webdev/README.md

 _If you have trouble getting the host to resolve guest hostnames through landrush try clearing the host DNS cache by running_ `sudo killall -HUP mDNSResponder`.

 If you want to host multiple product sites - say, sa.vm.toxodb.org and sa.vm.giardiadb.org - you may want our Landrush fork that supports multiple TLD management.
-Until and unless our [Pull Request](https://github.com/phinze/landrush/pull/125) is accepted by the upstream maintainer you will have to manually build and install the plugin from source.
+Until and unless our [Pull Request](https://github.com/phinze/landrush/pull/125) is accepted by the upstream maintainer you will have to install the plugin using the gem file included with this project.

+    vagrant plugin install landrush-0.18.0.gem

+To manually build and install from source

     git clone https://github.com/mheiges/landrush.git
     cd landrush